EnflameTechnology/vllm-gcu/docs/source/user_guide/feature_guide/graph_mode.md

 This feature is currently **experimental**.
 Future versions may introduce behavioral changes to configuration, model coverage, or performance characteristics.
 ```

 vLLM-GCU supports graph execution to improve performance for certain models.
 This guide explains how to use graph mode.
-Graph mode is only available with the **V1 Engine**.

-> ✅ Graph mode is **enabled by default** for supported models on V1 Engine.
+> ✅ Graph mode is **enabled by default** for supported models.

 ## Getting Started

-From `v0.9.1`, vLLM enables graph mode automatically for supported models when using the V1 engine.
+From `v0.8.0`, vLLM-GCU enables graph mode automatically for supported models.
 If you encounter issues, consider:

 * Falling back to eager mode by setting `enforce_eager=True`.
 * Submitting a GitHub issue for support.

 ---

-## Using TopGraph (Default)
+## Using GcuGraph (Default)

-No extra configuration is needed for TopGraph.
-Simply load a supported model (e.g., Qwen2.5) with the V1 Engine:
+No extra configuration is needed for GcuGraph.
+Simply load a supported model (e.g., Qwen2.5):

 **Offline example:**